aidan-taylor/nexrad-toolbox/README.md

 # NEXRAD Toolbox

 This toolbox provides a set of tools which interact with NEXRAD Level II archive files.

-These are wrappers for a Python backend which reads and interprets the binary data through the [Python ARM Radar Toolkit - Py-ART](https://arm-doe.github.io/pyart/).
+The interpreting of the binary data is handled through a Python backend using the [Python ARM Radar Toolkit - Py-ART](https://arm-doe.github.io/pyart/).

 AWS interaction with the S3 Level II archive bucket is also provided through the Python module [nexradaws](https://nexradaws.readthedocs.io/en/latest/index.html).

+Both above handling methods may change in a future release.

 ## Installation